14 Fall Road Trips for Stunning Scenery Around the U.S.

 Take in warmer temperatures than you'll get in New England, but avoid the unbearable heat and humidity of Florida's summers by doing this drive in the fall.

 Do the short 19-mile drive along Florida's Highway 30A, which runs along the Gulf of Mexico, or extend it further.
 Stop along the way in one of South Walton's 16 beach neighborhoods, where the sands are sugar-white thanks to their pure quartz crystal makeup.
 You can also check out coastal dune lakes that only exist in a handful of places in the world, including New Zealand, Madagascar, and Australia.
-For food, stop at Airstream Row, a street lined with aluminum trailers serving up tasty dishes.
+For food, stop in Seaside, Florida at Airstream Row, a street lined with aluminum trailers serving up tasty dishes.

-The Great Lakes
+The Great Lakes, Michigan

 Skirt the northern border of the country by driving along the Great Lakes.
 Start at the southern edge of Lake Huron and watch tall ship schooners or shop in the downtown antiques market in Bay City.
-Then head north along the lake, stopping to go hiking at Thunder Bay River State Forest.
+Then head north along the lake, stopping to hike at Thunder Bay River State Forest.
 Stop in Mackinaw City and take the ferry to Mackinac Island, where you can bike or take a horse and buggy around the historic 3.8-square-mile island that is preserved as a National Historic Landmark.